drupol/master-thesis/src/thesis/2-reproducibility.typ

   https://linuxfr.org/news/l-installation-et-la-distribution-de-paquets-python-1-4
 ], there have been and there are still multiple package manager ecosystems:
-`distutils`, `setuptools`, `pip`, `pypi`, `venv`, `conda`, `anaconda`, `poetry`, `hatch`, `rye`.
+`distutils`, `setuptools`, `pip`, `pypi`, `venv`, `conda`, `anaconda`, `poetry`, `hatch`, `rye`, `uv`.
 Each of these has its own configuration file format, which can be used to specify the version of each dependency.
 However, there is no standardisation which makes it difficult to ensure reproducibility.
 The same issue applies to operating system's package managers.
 For example, in Debian based distributions, there are multiple package managers: `apt`, `aptitude`,